-To restore, rehabilitate, preserve, and/or make accessible buildings, structures, or sites that are significant to national, state, or local history and are open or highly visible to the public.
-Projects most likely to be funded will stabilize, conserve, and make accessible significant historic properties.
+To restore, rehabilitate, preserve, and/or make accessible buildings, structures, or sites that are significant to national, state, or local history, and that are open or highly visible to the public.
+Projects most likely to be funded are those that will stabilize, conserve, and make accessible significant historic properties.